 As I have said in this chapter, we are the go-to person and the centre of knowledge.
 When someone in your office doesn’t know the answer to something, they know that you will have the solution they need.

-And so, they come over to your desk, or phone you, or send you a quick email, or get in touch via Slack.
+And so, they come over to your desk, phone you, send you a quick email, or get in touch via Slack.

-Executive and Personal Assistants need to manage interrupts, as it is an inevitable part of the role.
+Executive and Personal Assistants must manage interruptions, an inevitable part of the role.

 Here are nine strategies that help deal with interruptions:

-- Implement an Executive Voicemail system.
-In my current role, I receive loads and loads of sales calls that are of no interest to my Directors and sometimes it is challenging to get these types of people off the phone, so just after I started here, I asked the switchboard to put through any calls that sound like they are from a salesperson, or are callers asking for my Directors by job title rather than by name, through to the voicemail which I then check a few times a day.
+Implement an Executive Voicemail system.
+I received loads and loads of sales calls that were of no interest to my Directors.
+Sometimes it is challenging to get these types of people off the phone, so just after I started here, I asked the switchboard to put through any calls that sounded like they were from a salesperson or were callers asking for my Directors by job title rather than by name, through to the voicemail which I then check a few times a day.
 Productivity for Assistants – Taking Control of your Day.
 Implement strategies that free up your time.

-- If you commute to work, do take time on the train to prepare yourself for the day ahead.
-It’s worth taking a small amount of your own time so that you know how you want the day to pan out.
-I find it helps to have a game plan if you know it will be a busy day.
+If you commute to work, take time on the train to prepare yourself for the day ahead.
+Knowing how you want the day to pan out is worth taking a small amount of your time.
+It helps to have a game plan if you know it will be a busy day.

-- Make it easy for people to have the information they need without having to ask support staff.
+Make it easy for people to have the information they need without asking support staff.
 For example, you could implement an open stationery cupboard that colleagues can help themselves to, on the condition they do not take things they do not need.
-One of my previous employers had a booklet which was given to every new member of staff.
+One of my previous employers had a booklet given to every new staff member.
 It detailed all of the department’s procedures, including an extensive section on administration, such as holiday requests and ordering meeting rooms.
-When I was asked anything, I could point them in the direction of the booklet rather than doing the work myself.
+When asked anything, I could point them toward the booklet rather than doing the work myself.

-- Ensure you have everything at your fingertips.
+Ensure you have everything at your fingertips.
 If feasible, have things like the letter tray and the printer close to your desk.
-The office equipment that you use the most should be nearby so that you are not spending large amounts of your time walking around the office.
+The office equipment you use most should be nearby, so do not spend much time walking around the office.
 I had to collect a new printer cartridge from the ground floor at the beginning of the week.
-I’m up on the 5th floor, so this took about 15 minutes to sort out, while I was downstairs I made sure I ordered a few extra cartridges so that next time I will have spares next to my desk and I won’t have to make the journey downstairs.
+I’m up on the 5th floor, so this took about 15 minutes to sort out.
+While downstairs, I made sure I ordered a few extra cartridges so that next time I will have spares next to my desk and won’t have to make the journey downstairs.

-- Try and commit to getting a task completed every day.
-Even if it is a small task, it does feel good to tick something off of your to-do list and by the end of the day feel like you’ve achieved something.
+Try and commit to getting a task completed every day.
+Even if it is a small task, it does feel good to tick something off your to-do list and feel like you’ve achieved something by the end of the day.

-- Don’t be on the back foot when it comes to people interrupting you.
-Try and be proactive to stop the same interruptions occurring.
+Don’t be on the back foot when people interrupt you.
+Try and be proactive to stop the same interruptions from occurring.
 If colleagues are asking you the same questions all the time, why is this?
-Can they get the information themselves or is that you struggle to be assertive with lazy colleagues – can you say ‘no’ more often?
+Can they get the information themselves, or do you struggle to be assertive with lazy colleagues – can you say ‘no’ more often?

-- Have a backup plan, if you can’t complete one of your tasks what else can you be doing?
-It is always worth getting other tasks ticked off while you are waiting for someone else to get back to you.
+Have a backup plan.
+What else can you do if you can’t complete one of your tasks?
+It is always worth getting other tasks ticked off while waiting for someone else to reply.

-You will hear from three very experienced Executive Assistants on how they make sure they stay as productive as possible by making sure they prioritise their own time.
+You will hear from three very experienced Executive Assistants about how they ensure they stay as productive as possible by prioritising their own time.
 Productivity for Assistants – Taking Control of your Day?
 The video answers all of your questions.

-You are sitting at your desk, working hard, you are focused, and you have a deadline to meet when a colleague comes up to you, interrupts what you are doing to ask you to do something that isn’t your priority, it isn’t something you should be focusing on right now.
+You are sitting at your desk, working hard, you are focused, and you have a deadline to meet when a colleague comes up to you and interrupts what you are doing to ask you to do something that isn’t your priority; it isn’t something you should be focusing on right now.
 Your colleague should probably be doing this work themselves.

 For Assistants, 100% it does.

-Productivity for Assistants – Taking Control of your Day means it often depends on the day, what you have on your plate and how empathetic you want to feel towards your colleagues.
-But, most of us will have to, at some point in our career, deal with a colleague who truly thinks you are their Assistant.
+Productivity for Assistants – Taking Control of your Day often depends on the day, what you have on your plate and how empathetic you want to feel towards your colleagues.
+But, most of us will have to deal with a colleague who truly thinks you are their Assistant at some point in our career.

 Yes, I thought so!

-Assistants have to deal with these co-workers all the time, so I thought I would write some advice on handling colleagues who think you are their Assistant (when you are not!)
+Assistants have to deal with these co-workers constantly, so I thought I would write some advice on handling colleagues who think you are their Assistant (when you are not!)